tern-lang/tern/README.md

 ### Example Programs

 The best way to learn any language is through examples.
-Below is a collection of examples from applications that have been written in Snap.
+Below is a collection of examples from applications that have been written in Tern.
 The source code for these examples are available on Github and are free to download.

 #### Mario

 This is a clone of the [Mario](https://en.wikipedia.org/wiki/Mario_Bros.) game comes with the full source code in addition to the images and sounds.
 It has been written twice, once with full static typing and one with dynamic typing.
-Below is a YouTube video of the program being run and debugged with Snap Studio.
+Below is a YouTube video of the program being run and debugged with Tern Studio.

 [![Debug Desktop Game](http://img.youtube.com/vi/6vo2y83unG0/0.jpg)](https://www.youtube.com/watch?v=6vo2y83unG0)